MicrosoftDocs/Devices-docs/surface/contact-surface-support.md

 > [!NOTE]
 > You will be required to log into the online submission portal using your Microsoft Account or Azure Active Directory Account.

-Expedite your Warranty and Service requests by using the [Warranty and Service claim form](warranty-and-service-claim-form.md) and attaching it to your case submission.
+Expedite your Warranty and Service requests by using the [Warranty and Service claim form](https://download.microsoft.com/download/2/e/0/2e00e1c2-3f49-4b6a-b605-74a0244cb88b/Warranty_and_Service_Claim_Submission_Form.xlsx).
+For information about how to use the form, see [Warranty and Service claim form instructions](warranty-and-service-claim-form.md) and attaching it to your case submission.

 For business customers: [Submit your service request](https://support.serviceshub.microsoft.com/supportforbusiness/create?sapId=d383b26c-f150-6220-8f1b-e8aa325d9727).